intercellular/tutorial/README.md

 # 3. Inter-Cellular Communication

-So far we know how to create elements, how to bring them to life by storing data and running app logic dierctly on them.
+So far we know how to create elements and how to bring them to life by storing data and running app logic dierctly on them.

 Now let's take a look at how to let these cells communicate with one another to create a truly decentralized DOM.